jieyinglan/jieyinglan.github.io/_posts/2024-08-01-applied-data-science-project.md

 Our group project aims to derive insights from customer satisfaction and sentiment by analysing reviews and features.
 Key focus includes identifying best-selling products, evaluating product effectiveness through reviews and ratings, and developing a recommendation system to enhance cross-selling, thereby maximising sales potential and improvng customer satisfaction.

 **Individual effort:**
-Identify best-selling sunscreen products based on customer reviews and love counts.
+To identify best-selling sunscreen products based on customer reviews and sentiment analysis

 ## Work Accomplished